rathena/rathena/ai-autonomous-world/docs/EXECUTIVE_SUMMARY.md

 ## Conclusion

 This AI-driven autonomous world system represents a paradigm shift in MMORPG design.
-By combining cutting-edge AI technologies (CrewAI, Memori SDK, LLMs) with a thoughtful architecture that respects the existing rAthena codebase, we can create a truly living world that evolves, surprises, and engages players in ways traditional MMORPGs cannot.
+By combining cutting-edge AI technologies (CrewAI, LLMs, DragonflyDB) with a thoughtful architecture that respects the existing rAthena codebase, we can create a truly living world that evolves, surprises, and engages players in ways traditional MMORPGs cannot.

 The system is:
 - **Technically Feasible**: Proven technologies, clear architecture